Marttinis/Marttinis/README.md

 <img width='100%'  height='450px' src='https://github.com/user-attachments/assets/3355cabe-d9dd-4428-b110-43db6cb4cfcb'>
-<h1 align="center">Hi 👋, I'm Gabriel Martins</h1>
+<h1 align="center" style="color:red;">Hi 👋, I'm Gabriel Martins</h1>

 <p>
   I'm currently studying full-stack web development, artificial intelligence, and mobile development.
 I'm passionate about technology and always eager to learn more so I can contribute to this ever-evolving field.
-My dream is to become a developer and researcher—I'm still figuring out the specifics, but I'm on my way to making it happen!
+My dream is to become a developer and a researcher—I'm still figuring out the specifics, but I'm on my way to making it happen!
 </p>
 <h3>About me: </h3>